Screenshots Worth a Few Words

 This is a translation from a long conversation I had with a father in the Children’s House.
 He and his wife were kind to us.
 They always helped us clean after the Children’s House closed.
 One day, a large jar of beads spilled onto the floor; beads strewn to all four corners of the play room.
 They helped us pick up every last bead.

 He lived in Vial with his wife and two children and made the trek to the Children’s House once a week because they needed it.
 There were not enough bathroom facilities in Vial to serve the 1000 residents, so some urinated in the open and shower time was scarce.
 He noted that he relied heavily on the €15/week stipend that refugees are given but spent much of it on bus fare.

 It frustrated him to see some refugees take more than others and he didn’t want to be associated with them.
 We distributed clothes in the Children’s House but limited each child to two outfits.
 Some families did not like this and became upset when we told them that we could not offer their children more clothes because they had already received two sets.
 A few shouted.
 A few would take clothes from the closets when no one was watching.
 If we could have given everyone all the clothes they wanted, we would have.
 But new families arrived on the island every week and we had to make sure that we would have enough clothes for everyone.
 Limiting the amount of clothing that each child could receive was our way of doing this.
-Still the question lingered in my head, “Who am I to tell a parent how much clothing their child can have?”
+I repeatedly questioned myself, “Who am I to tell a parent how much clothing their child can have?”

 Furthermore, this father explained that some families lived in apartments with their own private bathrooms and showers.
 They also had money to buy new clothes for their kids.
 They came to the Children’s House to take new clothes, even though they didn’t really need them.